ColziandKing/Story_Universe/README.md

-# 2ndOfficial-RSCUnciv
+# Story_Universe
-This is a second version of it.
-No images and buildings available due to reason of the first version not working.
+This is a repository of stories.
+Formerly for a Unciv mod, now reused for this important purpose.
+Proposing stories like The Versatile Professional (The career of my life), Redo Imagination, and many more.